 Among his disciples was Rabbi Joseph Gikatilla, who later joined Rabbi Moses de Leon the author of the Zohar.
 Gikatilla wrote a major presentation of the Kabbalistic worldview, The Gates of Great Light, summarizing the Kabbalistic teachings according to the Sephiroth.
 This about ended the creativity and influence of the medieval Kabbalah before it migrated Italy, Germany, and the east, and became a meaningful, but still esoteric and marginal, component of Jewish religious culture.

 An important development in Kabbalah teaching also occurred, in pre-Laurianic Kabbalah there was thought to be an unbroken connection from en sof and the physical universe.
 However, Lauria conceived tzimtzum, that is en sof perfomed contraction in order to make room for Creation.
 In other words, God or his "supreme will" contracted his "light" or "thought" in order to make "empty space" in the physical universe for his creation.
 Light and thought are in parenthesis because they are view as attributes, each by which creation was performed, by different writers.
 Some hold tzimtzum never occurred; it is impossible, but used as a metaphor for human comprehension.

-of the Jews in 1492.
-Throughout Europe the Kabbalah was read more
+the Jews in 1492.
+Throughout Europe the Kabbalah was read more publicly.

 Given much credit for its European influence is Isaac Luria Ashkenzia